-You will spend a minimum of 24 weeks in schools, and in 16 weeks of lectures, workshops and directed study time.
+You will spend a minimum of 24 weeks in schools and engage in 16 weeks of lectures, workshops and directed study time.

 There are currently three written assignments and three blocks of teaching practice.

-During teaching practice it is expected that trainees are in school by 8am and stay until 5pm or later.
+During teaching practice blocks it is typically expected that trainees are in school between 8am and 5pm in order to prepare for the day and engage in all required planning, preparation, assessment and staff training activities.

-Wandsworth SCITT is accredited by the National College of Teaching and Leadership (NCTL) as an official provider of initial teacher training.
+Wandsworth SCITT is accredited by the National College of Teaching and Leadership (NCTL) as an official provider of initial teacher training and makes the award of QTS for the practical component of the programme.

 This pathway is designed for those trainees wishing to specialise in KS1 and KS2 teaching.